junxit/us-congress-bills-117/bill.md

 - **(c)** *Implementation* The Attorney General shall support and encourage the implementation of peer support counseling programs in first responder agencies by—
   - **(1)** making the report developed under subsection (b) publicly available on the website of the Department of Justice; and
   - **(2)** providing a list of peer support specialist training programs on the website of the Department of Justice.

+## § 4.
+Sense of Congress

+It is the sense of Congress that Federal, State, local, and Tribal police officers, sheriffs, and other law enforcement officers across the United States who serve with valor, dignity, and integrity deserve the gratitude and respect of Congress.